 • When will that tax credit hit?

-• When should I invest more in my business, when should I purchase capital expenditures?
+• When should I invest more in my business, and when should I purchase capital expenditures?

 If you can strategically plan around cash-impacting events, you will be able to flatten the curve and the EKG chart of your bank balance (as seen above).
-This may seem obvious, but too many restaurants learn this the hard way and are forced to be reactive to low bank account balances, instead of proactive.
-When you are rash you are more likely to make poor business decisions, like going for predatory high-interest rate loans that get you the cash quickly.
+This may seem obvious, but too many restaurants learn this the hard way and are forced to react to low bank account balances instead of being proactive.
+When rash, you are more likely to make poor business decisions, like going for predatory high-interest rate loans that get you the cash quickly.
 Proper planning will help to prevent this!

 Forecasting & Budgeting

-To successfully create a precise budget, or properly forecast sales, you must be knowledgeable about your break-even points when it comes to sales.
-These points may be significantly different now than they were 2 years ago, so keeping up to date on your breakeven numbers is always a best practice.
-A break-even is a way to factor in all of your variable and fixed costs and showcases what you need to recoup in sales to break even.
+To successfully create a precise budget or properly forecast sales, you must be knowledgeable about your breakeven points when it comes to sales.
+These points may be significantly different now than they were two years ago, so keeping up to date on your breakeven numbers is always a best practice.
+A breakeven factors in your variable and fixed costs and showcases what you need to recoup in sales to break even.

 There are two kinds of break evens a restaurant should be reviewing:

-- A cash flow breakeven: A cash flow breakeven not only factors in your restaurant profitability, but also factors in your debt servicing, government assistance, and anything else that does not show up on your P&L, but needs to be factored into your cash management strategy
+- A cash flow breakeven: A cash flow breakeven not only factors in your restaurant profitability but also your debt servicing, government assistance, and anything else that does not show up on your P&L but needs to be factored into your cash management strategy.

 - An operational breakeven: The breakeven from an operational standpoint is determining the following: “Can my restaurant OPERATIONALLY stand on its own two feet?”
-This is an important activity to do for any restaurant, and helps you determine budgets, goals, and operational directives.
+This is an important activity for any restaurant and helps you determine budgets, goals, and operational directives.

-A budget allows you to set goals for your team and plan expectations for costs and revenue despite small adjustments that will happen within a period.
-This can be tracked on a week-by-week and period-to-period basis to determine how well you’re performing in comparison to your goals.
+A budget allows you to set goals for your team and plan expectations for costs and revenue despite small adjustments within a period.
+This can be tracked on a week-by-week and period-to-period basis to determine how well you’re performing in compared to your goals.

-For example, If it snows and you don’t hit your target for a specific week, that’s when you would utilize a forecast to ensure proper spending based on actual sales; however, your overall budget for the year wouldn’t change, so you would still aim to hit your budgeted cost.
-Forecasting and adjusting based on actual sales allows you to continuously hit your budget goals.
+For example, If it snows and you don’t hit your target for a specific week, that’s when you would utilize a forecast to ensure proper spending based on actual sales.
+However, your overall budget for the year wouldn’t change, so you would still aim to hit your budgeted cost.
+Forecasting and adjusting based on actual sales allows you to hit your budget goals continuously.